 What if the Mayans had built a space station on Mars but got angered by the Americans on the moon?
 A plan was made.
 They precision dropped a pyramid-shaped monolith on Zurich’s leavy Seefeld neighbourhood, within walking distance to Pavillon Le Corbusier and Lake Zurich.

-It may well look like a futurist temple dedicated to an ancient deity, but Ferro House’s extraterrestrial looks are really all about the art of making a virtue out of necessity.
-Commissioned by Swedish metal company ‘Ferrolegeringar AG’, the business building had to adhere to strict building regulations stipulating higher floors to be scaled back.
+It may well look like a futurist temple dedicated to an ancient deity, but Ferrohaus’s extraterrestrial looks are really all down to the art of making a virtue out of necessity.
+Commissioned by Swedish metal company ‘Ferrolegeringar AG’, the business building had to adhere to strict building regulations stipulating upper floors to be scaled back.
 Architect Justus Dahinden came up with a pyramid shape clad in Cor-Ten steel – a nod to his client’s line of business.
-The material’s signature patina of rich, brownish red is the result of quick oxidising.
-One of the biggest fans was artist Richard Serra, who used the rust effect widely for his monumental land art.
-During the seventies, Cor-Ten was also popular in corporate architecture.
-Back to The Pyramid: the addition of copper-tinted protective glass windows completed its striking tone on tone effect.
+And what has Ferrohaus got to do with béton brut?
+Technically speaking, not very much.
+But picture it in concrete – it would tick all the boxes.
+So we declare it a brute in spirit.

 sound method.
 The Federal Institute of Technology Zurich graduate’s early output was informed by Frank Lloyd Wright, Antonio Gaudi and sacral architecture.
-In the ‘60s, he was one of the first to embrace and promote the theories and works of his avant-garde contemporaries Archigram and the Japanese metabolists.
+In the 60s, he was one of the first to embrace and promote the theories and works of his avant-garde contemporaries Archigram and the Japanese metabolists.
 Notable works include ‘Schwabylon’ leisure-city in Munich, Rigi Haus in Weggis and Trigon village in Zurich Hottingen.
 Justus Dahinden passed away in spring 2020.